RobertSixto/workergame/README.md

 Every worker has a level.
 Higher leveled workers generate more workercoin.
 Newly created workers start at level 1.
 Unemployed workers cannot be leveled up.
-Workers that have fallen into an occupation can be leveled up by dragging them onto others workers of the same occupation.
+Workers that have fallen into an occupation can be leveled up by dragging them onto others workers of the same occupation and combining them.
 The max level is 15.

 The objective of the game for now is to level up workers and gather as much workercoin as possible.